Citigroup female employees earn 27% less than men

-(Reuters) - Citigroup’s (C.N) female employees earn 27% less than male employees on a global median basis, the Wall Street bank said on Wednesday.
+Jan 15 (Reuters) - Citigroup’s female employees earn 27% less than male employees on a global median basis, the Wall Street bank said on Wednesday.

 The median pay for Citi’s women employees globally was just 73% of the median for men, improving from 71% last year, according to an internal analysis.